itdxer/neupy/site/2015/09/07/password_recovery.rst

 .. contents::

 At this tutorial we are going to build a simple network that will recover password from a broken one.
-If you don't familiar with :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` algorithm, you can read :ref:`this tutorial <discrete-hopfield-network>`.
+If you don't familiar with a :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` algorithm, you can read :ref:`this tutorial <discrete-hopfield-network>`.

 Before run all experiments, we need to setup ``seed`` parameter to make all results reproducible.
-But you can test all outputs without it, just to make sure that conclutions from your outputs are the same for most of all situations.
+But you can test code without it.

 .. code-block:: python